wi7a1ian/csharp-cpu-lab/README.md

 ### AoS vs SoA
 Making programs that can use predictable memory patterns is important.
 It is even more important with a threaded program, so that the memory requests do not jump all over; otherwise the processing unit will be waiting for memory requests to be fulfilled.

 Aos-vs-soa term is strongly connected with **Data Oriented Programming**.
-When working with collections try to look for *hotpoints* that use several class/struct fields for calculations and then try to keep that data close by either using arrays-of-structs approach or struct-of-arrays instead.
-Either of those will be more beneficial from vectorization (SIMD instructions) and avoid cahce miss thanks to sequential data access.
+When working with collections try to look for *hotpoints* that use several class/struct fields for calculations and then try to keep that data close.
+If the data is repeatively modified the same way for multiple items, then consider switching to struct-of-arrays approach instead.
+The latter one will be more beneficial from vectorization (SIMD instructions) and avoid cache misses thanks to sequential data access.

 #### Benchmark #1
 ```